MelleKoning/aifun/README.md

 # aifun

-aifun is to run an llm locally
+The code repository aifun is to play around with several AI thingies.
+The `/cmd` contains some GoLang code to run against a cloud model, and the `docker-compose.yml` is to run certain models locally.

+## Concept of accessing a model via an API

+The code in `/cmd` is aimed for a quick trial on getting access to a model in the cloud.
+The code should be self explanatory.

-## ollama
+## Docker-compose ollama and web UI

 The idea of the `docker-compose.yaml` file is to have a singular way of starting ollama and openwebui.